Braille Readers Are Leaders

 NOTE: Students classified as “un-graded,” or those who have reading delays, should register in the same category as their same-age peers.
 For example, a sixteen-year-old student who reads at a third grade level should register in the high school category.
 However, he or she may read third grade materials.
 We have found that when students read material appropriate for their reading level, they are able to be competitive with their same-age peers.

 All contest participants will receive a Braille Readers Are Leaders t-shirt.
 This shirt will be mailed as soon as possible after the participant registers for the contest and logs their first amount of minutes read.
-So, if a participant reads for 20 minutes on December 1 and logs his minutes into Beanstack that day, his t-shirt will be mailed to him as soon as December 2.
-If however, participants waits until the end of the contest to register and log all of their minutes at once, he will not receive his t-shirt or any other prizes he may have won until we send out all of the prizes in mid-February.
+So, if a participant reads for 20 minutes on December 5 and logs his minutes into Beanstack that day, his t-shirt will be mailed to him as soon as December 6.
+If however, participants wait until the end of the contest to register and log all of their minutes at once, they will not receive a t-shirt or any other prizes they may have won until we send out all of the prizes in mid-February.
 In other words, register as soon as registration opens and start logging minutes right away, every day if possible!!

 In addition to the prizes earned based on minutes read, the participant who read the most number of minutes in a particular grade category will win a cash prize.

 Rules for the Contest

 - Contestants must meet the eligibility criteria.

 - All reading materials must meet the criteria for acceptable materials (see below).